Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/04/using-log-parser-studio-to-get-request-by-host-name.md

     COUNT(1) DESC
 ```

 Note: to use sc\_bytes you have to have enabled it in your IIS logs.
-Web Log Importer won’t create columns for fields that are not present in your log files.
+Web Log Importer won't create columns for fields that are not present in your log files.